(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 Aside from that, you can also see him in different television shows and movies.
-Despite some indiscretions about him, he is still considered the most humble, positive, and grounded guy in Hollywood.
+Despite some indiscretions about him, he is still considered Hollywood’s most humble, positive, and grounded guy.

 Naval Ravikant may not be a name you’re familiar with, but he is one of the most successful entrepreneurs and an investor who lives in Silicon Valley.
 Despite his success, he remained one of the most down-to-earth, grounded, and happiest persons you met in your entire life.

 If you are someone who looks for ways that you can be your best, live your life to the fullest, give love to others, and make your work better, then you should watch this episode.
 This is really for you.

 Like him or not, Dan Bilzerian has made a name for himself over the years.

 This episode isn’t as insightful as others – although Dan can seem quite switched on when he gets out of his own way – but this episode has some merit.